 - $25,000,000 Verdict: Plaintiff Jane Doe, an 11-year-old minor, was invited to spend the night at her friend M.G’s house in Lee County, AL. M.G. lived with her parents, defendants Kevin and Jennifer Golden.
 Late in the evening, Jane Doe, M.G., and another invitee got into bed to watch a movie before going to sleep.
 M.G. and the other invitee fell asleep during the movie, while Jane Doe remained awake.
 Kevin Golden, who was alone at the house with the girls, allegedly went into the bedroom, molested Jane Doe, and took photographs/videos.
 When he left, Jane Doe called her parents.
 Plaintiffs claimed that Jennifer Golden knew or should have known that Kevin Golden was a sexual predator.
 Plaintiffs further alleged that Jennifer Golden went out that evening, became intoxicated, was arrested for driving under the influence, and spent the night at the Lee County jail.

 - $8,000,000 Verdict: Plaintiff alleged that around 1976, when Plaintiff was five years old, Defendant, Plaintiff’s father, began a thirty-year pattern and practice of illicit sexual, physical, mental, and verbal abuse.
-The incidents occurred several times weekly throughout Plaintiff’s adolescence.
-The abuse included fondling of Parker’s vagina, which began when she was five years old, forcing her to perform oral sex on him, forcing her to engage in anal and vaginal intercourse with him, forcing her to engage in sexual acts with both underage children and adults, conspiring to cause others to rape and sexually molest her, and numerous acts of other physical violence such as beating, cutting, and extinguishing cigarettes on her hand.
+The incidents occurred several times weekly throughout the Plaintiff’s adolescence.
+The abuse included fondling of her vagina, which began when she was five years old, forcing her to perform oral sex on him, forcing her to engage in anal and vaginal intercourse with him, forcing her to engage in sexual acts with both underage children and adults, conspiring to cause others to rape and sexually molest her, and numerous acts of other physical violence such as beating, cutting, and extinguishing cigarettes on her hand.

 - $700,000 Settlement: The Archdiocese of Mobile admitted that 13 members of its clergy had sexually abused children and paid out roughly $700,000 in settlements and other costs to a group of 18 victims.